mathjax/MathJax-docs/options/output/index.rst

 .. describe:: unknownFamily: 'serif'

    This specifies the font family to use for characters that are not found in the MathJax math fonts.
-For exmaple, if you enter unicode characters directly, these may not be in MathJax's font, and so they will be taken from the font specified here.
+For example, if you enter unicode characters directly, these may not be in MathJax's font, and so they will be taken from the font specified here.